Storm Fear

-Storm Fear is a 1955 American film noir directed by Cornel Wilde, starring himself, Jean Wallace and Dan Duryea.
-It was Wilde's feature directorial debut.
+Storm Fear is a 1955 American crime drama film noir directed by Cornel Wilde in his directorial debut, and starring Wilde, Jean Wallace, Dan Duryea, and Lee Grant.
+It follows a bank robber and his gang who seek shelter at his brother's mountain cabin, where he rekindles a romance with his brother's wife and connects with her son, whom he believes he fathered.
+It is based on the 1954 novel of the same name by Clinton Seeley.

 Plot

-After being badly wounded during a heist, bank robber Charlie Blake (Wilde) takes refuge in a remote New England farm house owned by his older brother Fred (Duryea), who lives there with wife Elizabeth and young son David.
-A weak and unhappy man, Fred reluctantly harbors the fugitive and his gang members, the brutal Benjie and their moll Edna.
+After being wounded during a heist in the days after Christmas, bank robber Charlie Blake takes refuge in a remote farm house owned by his older brother Fred, who lives there with wife Elizabeth and 12-year-old son David.
+A weak and unhappy man nearly debilitated by respiratory issues, Fred is bullied and beaten into harboring the fugitive and his gang members, the brutal Benjie and moll Edna.

-Time passes and Charlie's men are anxious to move on, but he needs rest to recover.
+Time passes and Charlie's accomplices are anxious to move on, but he needs rest to recover.
 He is also still in love with Fred's wife Elizabeth (Wallace), with whom he once had an affair.
-Elizabeth's hired hand Hank is in love with her as well.
+Elizabeth's hired hand Hank is in love with her, too.
 Fred must endure both situations, plus the taunting and physical abuse of Benjie.

-More trouble ensues when suspicions arise that Elizabeth's son was fathered by Charlie, not her husband.
-A heavy snow and his bullet wound delay Charlie's escape, but when Fred sneaks away to contact the police, David guides the gang members through the snowy terrain.
+More trouble ensues when suspicions arise that Elizabeth's son was actually fathered by Charlie.
+A heavy snow and his bullet wound delay Charlie's escape, but when Fred sneaks away to alert the police, David, who has a fondness for Charlie, guides the gang members through the snowy terrain.
 Elizabeth is tied up and left behind.

-Edna breaks a leg in a fall and Charlie cruelly abandons her in the wilderness.
+Edna breaks an ankle in a fall and Charlie cruelly abandons her in the wilderness.
 Hank comes across Fred's frozen corpse.
-An argument breaks out between Charlie and Benjie along the way, resulting in David picking up a gun and killing Benjie with it.
+An argument breaks out between Charlie and Benjie along the way, resulting in David picking up a gun and shooting Benjie, killing him.
 Charlie now has the robbery loot to himself, but Hank turns up and shoots him.
-Charlie dies without acknowledging for the boy whether he is his real father.
+Charlie dies without acknowledging whether or not he is the boy's real father.